 - Access to retirement investment professionals who can help set you on the path to reach your savings goals.

-Employees can enroll in the 401(k) Plan, administered by Fidelity, any time after the Wednesday following receipt of their first paycheck.
-Just log in to the Fidelity NetBenefits® website or call (800) 835-5095 to:
+You can enroll in the 401(k) Plan, administered by Fidelity, anytime after the Wednesday following receipt of your first paycheck.
+Just log in to Fidelity’s NetBenefits® website or call (800) 835-5095 to:

 - Designate your beneficiary.
 This person will take ownership of your account upon your death.